Podia Review: Is It Worth Buying?

 Another alternative to Podia is to use LMS (Learning Management System) plugins on your WordPress site.
 Plugins such as LearnDash, LiferLMS, Tutor LMS, etc are some options in this category.

-Compared to Podia, they are definitely cheaper but it comes at another cost that is the management overhead.
+Compared to Podia, they are definitely cheaper but it comes at another cost which is the management overhead.

 Plus, you’ll also have to rely on many other plugins to get things working.
 For example, I’m using over 10 separate WordPress plugins just to get the courses on GridRule to work properly.
 If one plugin faces an issue, all hell is gonna break loose.